diegoandgonzalez/metronome-now/README.md

 - Deployed site with a live link

 ## Coming Soon
-- Option to play countdown before increasing/decreasing BPM
-- Save settings in templates for faster use
+- Template creation for faster use
 - PWA (Installable website)
 - More languages (Portuguese, French and Italian)